 The Nutri-Score grade is determined by the amount of healthy and unhealthy nutrients:

 Negative points: energy, saturated fat, sugars, sodium (high levels are considered unhealthy)

-Positive points: the proportion of fruits, vegetables and nuts, fibers and proteins (high levels are considered good for health).
+Positive points: the proportion of fruits, vegetables and nuts, of olive, colza and nut oils, of fibers and proteins (high levels are considered good for health).

 The detailed Nutri-Score formula is publicly available on the Santé publique France web site.

 How can I see the Nutri-Score of food products?

 The Nutri-Score appears on the label of food products only in some countries and for a currently limited number of brands, but it is computed for all products of all countries on Open Food Facts since 2014!

 You can see the Nutri-Score of food products with the Open Food Facts iPhone and Android mobile app, and on the Open Food Facts web site.
 If the product is not yet on Open Food Facts, you can add it in a minute by adding the nutrition facts and selecting a category, and the Nutri-Score will be computed and shown instantly.